Passai: Versions

-The Tachimura-ha version of Passai is known as Tachimura Passai, which is preserved by the Bugeikan run by the Higa family in Okinawa.
-Tachimura Passai is considered a closed door kata however purposefully altered versions of it exist on Youtube.
-This version starts with Sasae uke then a step back followed by a spin and punches with sagurite kamae.
-This form is exclusive to Tachimura ha, a rare and archaic form of Shuri te passed down from Bushi Tachimura to Kishimoto Soko to Seitoku Higa to Kyohiko Higa.
-Tachimura Passai contains many deadly techniques aimed towards vital points of the body such as the eyes and throat.
-This kata is also the most technical of the four Tachimura kata (Tachimura Naihanchi, Nidanbu, Tachimura Passai, Tachimura Kusanku).

 The suffix -dai means "large" and -sho "small".
 Hence, Passai sho is a shorter variation on Passai and also bears some resemblances to Bassai dai, indicating this kata may have been born out of combining elements of Passai and Passai sho.
 One notable point is that bunkai describes it as a defense against a bo.

 Itosu is thought to have created this from a version of Bassai practiced in Shuri city.
 To confuse matters even more Bassai Sho is written exactly the same way as a Chinese form known as baji xiao which has a counterpart form known as baji da (from the bajiquan style), so perhaps this kata pair and the Dai-Sho naming scheme originates from China, invalidating the claim Itosu authored most of the -sho kata.